CommsenArchive/wedeploy-client/java-client/README.md

  - OSGi containers - provision with `com.commsen.wedeploy.client` and whichever other modules you use

 If you are building Java (SpringBoot like) microservices to be deployed on WeDeploy - consider [Eccentric Modularity](https://github.com/azzazzel/EM)!

+Have a look at the [source code of `tests` module](tests/src/test/java) for example of using the APIs!

 ## License